9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-10/lesson.md

 - Presence of starter code
 - Code blocks available

-As coders are making observations, validate their noticings with a “Thank you” or nod of the head to avoid evaluating with “Correct” or “Incorrect”.
-You can also write student noticings on the board as a means to validate coders.
+As coders are making observations, validate their noticings with a “Thank you” and avoid evaluating with “Correct” or “Incorrect”.
+Validate coders by writing their noticing on your copied slide/white board.

-This helps to make coders feel comfortable with contributing while still refraining from validating just one way of thinking or solution

 Ask the follow up questions if the initial noticing question doesn’t drive students to think deeper about the challenge.
 </note>

 - [ ] **Unpack** Challenge One as a whole class.

-<iconp type='question'>**What do you notice?**</iconp>
+<iconp type='question'>What do you notice?</iconp>
-<iconp type='question'>What do we want the pixelbot to do?</iconp>
+<iconp type='question'>What do we want the PixelBot to do?</iconp>
 <iconp type='question'>Do you see any patterns?</iconp>
 <br/>